awesomecosmos/awesomecosmos.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: synchrony_fellowship.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: > # <p>555 your office number</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"